pypackaging-native/pypackaging-native/docs/key-issues/gpus.md

    typically considered a "driver" in common parlance when referring to other peripherals connected to a computer.

-CUDA developers and users generally do not need to be aware of the kernel-mode driver.
+CUDA developers and users usually do not need to be aware of the kernel-mode driver.
 For the rest of this section, when referring to the "driver" we will always be referring to the user-mode driver libcuda.so.

-The CUDA runtime library makes no forward or backwards compatibility guarantees, meaning that libraries that dynamically link to the CUDA runtime may not work correctly if they are run on a system with a different CUDA runtime shared library than the one they were compiled against.
+The CUDA runtime library makes no forward or backward compatibility guarantees, meaning that libraries that dynamically link to the CUDA runtime may not work correctly if they are run on a system with a different CUDA runtime shared library than the one they were compiled against.
 In this scenario,